jumaili/NewRocket_Portal_App/README.md

 ## Instructions to run the app

 ### Make sure you have these Dependencies
-Make sure to install [Git](https://git-scm.com/download) first.
+- Make sure to install [Git](https://git-scm.com/download) first.
-Then install [Node.js](https://nodejs.org/en/download/current/) within the terminal.
+- Then install [Node.js](https://nodejs.org/en/download/current/) within the terminal.
-Next, install [http-server](https://www.npmjs.com/package/http-server) in ther terminal.
+- Next, install [http-server](https://www.npmjs.com/package/http-server) in the terminal.

 ### Downloading the repository: